-Project WISE classes give girls experience and hands-on learning in biology, bioengineering, mathematics, and civil, environmental, and electrical engineering.
-They’ll learn how science and engineering affect our lives personally.
-They’ll also discover how exciting and rewarding careers in these fields can be.
+Project WISE classes give girls experience and hands-on learning in biology, bioengineering, mathematics, civil, environmental, and electrical engineering.
+They’ll learn how science and engineering personally affect our lives.
+Campers will also discover how exciting and rewarding careers in these fields can be.

 What do campers do for fun?

 Project WISE is not all work.
 The girls have a great time participating in dance classes, trips to the movies, outdoor and indoor games, and much more.
-They grow personally and learn more about who they are and what they want in sessions that promote strong self-esteem.
-The campers stay busy and involved.
-They bond with one another and often build long lasting friendships.
+While attending sessions that promote strong self-esteem, campers grow personally and learn more about who they truly are, while establishing and maintaining healthy habits.
+Have no doubt, campers stay busy and involved.
+They bond with one another and positivity build long lasting friendships.